IHE/ITI.BasicAudit/input/pagecontent/issues.md

 - Should a minimally populated or maximum populated AuditEvent have a defined .meta.security code so as to be more able to be access controlled at the Audit Consumer API?
 - add short descriptions to profiled elements when needed / useful.
 - is the use of AssuranceLevel proper?
 Should the extension element be defined more specific to NIST-800-63 assurance levels, and not allow to be carrying historical vocabulary that is not specifically assurance-level but rather the method of authentication used (e.g. urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport)?
+- support for [HL7 Security for Scalable Registration, Authentication, and Authorization (aka UDAP) ](http://hl7.org/fhir/us/udap-security/history.html) when it gets published

 # TODO - tasks I know need to be done, I just didn't get to them yet.

+- This IG has patterns for AuditEvent profiling.
+There are examples, but there are not the classic IHE Profiling of a workflow that results in a profiled AuditEvent for that workflow events.
+As such conformance with this IG is unclear.
+  - Could explain that QEDm or IPA are candidate grouping.
+That is to say the BasicAudit could explaint that when grouped with QEDm the following is required.
+This is opposite directionality of grouping as we tend to do in IHE template with the Security Considerations section.
+With QEDm we could include a modificaiton of QEDm in the BasicAudit, but with more general things like IPA that is not a solution.
+  - Note that QEDm and IPA would be using the [Patient Query](StructureDefinition-IHE.BasicAudit.PatientQuery.html) profile, likely with an [OAuth use](tbd.html) profile.
+  - This IG might be published as a recommendation, those that claim it are expected to be compliant, but there would be no clear events that would cause clear AuditEvent output.
+Thus making it harder to test at connectathon, as connectathon would be fully dependent on the vendor pointing out the events (voluntary).
 - Explain in narrative each profile
 - I intend to add many examples that are not compliant to the profiles, but should be considered consumable by an Audit-Client and accepted at an Audit-Repository.
 These will include AuditEvent logs from various IHE profiles, and degenerate forms of the included RESTful.
 Note that audit logging is a best-effort concept, the profiles show the best-case but best-effort fills out the AuditEvent with everything available even if it is not fully compliant.
 - I used SNOMED codes... are these freely available? are there alternatives?
 Should this IG just define codes rather than use SNOMED codes?
 Should IHE ask for these codes?